Which city is cheaper, Heidelberg or Cologne?

 In October, Cologne usually receives around the same amount of rain as Heidelberg.
 Cologne gets 54 mm (2.1 in) of rain, while Heidelberg receives 57 mm (2.2 in) of rain each month for the autumn.

 The winter brings many poeple to Cologne as well as Heidelberg.
+The museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Cologne this time of year.
 Additionally, many travelers come to Heidelberg for the shopping scene and the cuisine.

 Be prepared for some very cold days in Heidelberg.
 It's quite cold in Cologne in the winter.
 In January, Cologne is generally a little warmer than Heidelberg.
-Temperatures in Cologne average around 3°C (37°F), and Heidelberg stays around 3°C (37°F).
+Daily temperatures in Cologne average around 3°C (37°F), and Heidelberg fluctuates around 3°C (37°F).

 In the winter, Cologne often gets more sunshine than Heidelberg.
 Cologne gets 43 hours of sunny skies this time of year, while Heidelberg receives 38 hours of full sun.